Module 1: Introduction to Android

 In addition to customers’ demand for Android operating systems on more and more devices, there’s also an opportunity for creativity for developers.
 With increased demand, there will also be a desire for increased innovation and new apps for the developers to build.

-What do I need to learn for Android development?
+What do I need for this Android app development course?

-To get started with Android development, a student does need to understand and know Java script.
+To get started with Android development, a student does need to understand and know Java.
 The good news is Java is the most popular operating language and can be applied to far more than just Android development.

 Along with a strong knowledge of Java, students also need to have an understanding of Java’s Object Oriented Programming, also known as OOP concepts.